 There are two main points every cyclist should keep in mind.
 The first is to recognize that there are thieves out there and that they know how to steal bicycles, even locked ones.
 So you’ve got to be alert and careful; a lot more about this in a minute.

 The other key point that’s rarely explained is that when a bicycle is stolen, it’s not a hopeless situation.
 While it may be unlikely that you’ll see your baby again, if you act fast and do the right things, there’s a reasonable chance of recovery.
-Stolen Bicycle Registry is an easy and free way to spread the word about your bike (click below).
+Bike Index (formerly known as Stolen Bicycle Registry) is an easy and free way to register your bike and increase the chances of finding it if it’s stolen (click below).

 Other bicycle registry organizations that let you purchase identification decals for your bicycle and register them include (in alphabetical order), Bike Revolution, the International Bike Registry and National Bike Registry.